Ben-Edwards44/PyBonsai/README.md

 <br />

-And that's it, now you can run PyBonsai from anywhere in your terminal with the command `pybonsai.exe` or simply `pybonsai`
+Now you can run PyBonsai with the command `pybonsai.exe` or `pybonsai`

 You can even pass flags